Fully updated in May ’23 – Below you’ll find the updated ticket prices and information for 2023.

 You can, but it’s extortionately expensive at 459€ Return / 379€ One-way including the driver (as is bringing a motorbike at 339€ Return / 289€ One-way).
 So if at all possible, it’s much more sensible to just rent a car on Dominica if you need your own transportation.

 The ferry has an interior cabin, where you’ll also find a small shop selling drinks and snacks.
-If the weather is pleasant, it’s much nicer to spend your trip on the outside deck, though, where you can enjoy the views of Dominica’s Western Coast while you approach.
+However, the weather was nice when we took the trip, and we preferred to spend our time on the outside deck, where we enjoyed the views of Dominica’s Western Coast during the approach.
 It’s a fitting introduction to this rugged tropical paradise.

 See also